LEADERSHIP - 2021/2

 - A detailed marking scheme which provides guidance on how marks will be awarded for each element of assessment.
 This marking scheme has benefits for both staff and students; for staff it allows for consistency of marking between markers and for rapid and rigorous marking, for students it makes it absolutely clear what is expected of them.
 Students will receive a mark for each element of the assignment which they can reference to the marking scheme for details individual feedback;

 - Generic feedback which explains what students did well and did less well overall.
 For example, time will be spent for each group in explaining the key learning issues from their presentation.
 Students will also received detailed generic feedback via SurreyLearn including a statistical breakdown of marks so that they can place their own performance into that of their cohort.

 Marks and specific feedback will be returned to students within 3 weeks of submission or at the end of the semester.

-- To provide frameworks, concepts and tools for students to understand how employees are managed these days by different leadership practices, and the extent to which these leadership practices have made an impact to individual welling and organisational performance.
+- To provide frameworks, concepts and tools to know how employees are managed by different leadership practices, and the extent to which these leadership practices have made an impact to individual wellbeing and organisational performance

-- To develop student's analytical skill by providing them an opportunity to discuss the strengths and weaknesses of the practical aspects of leadership approaches used in organisations these days.
+- To develop analytical skill by providing an opportunity to discuss the strengths and weaknesses of the practical aspects of leadership approaches used in organisations

-- To encourage critical thinking and an awareness of the different competencies and skills that are required for leaders to deal with issues at the workplace, especially in a situation where leaders have to manage adverse situations.
+- To encourage critical thinking and an awareness of the different competencies and skills that are required for leaders to deal with issues in the workplace

 C - Cognitive/analytical